Tuition and Fees

 - NOTE: Tuition and fees are fixed items of cost.
 The rates listed above are for Undergraduate students in a degree program.
 Tuition and fee rates for Distance Education courses are billed based on the student's affiliation, see the Student Services Center website for full details.

 - Health Insurance is billed unless you waive out of the program each semester.
 For more information, visit the Student Health website.

-- For estimated costs of other student classifications please go to the Office of Scholarships and Financial Aid website.
+- For estimated costs of other student classifications please go to the Student Services Center website.

 Expenses Other than Tuition and General Fees

 Application Fee: A nonrefundable fee $85 U.S. must accompany each application for admission ($100 for international students).
 Applicants may pay the fee online using their WolfPAW account.